Freelancers' Questions: How to handle a legal threat?

 If there has been a valid assignment, then you cannot publish your online portfolio without their permission.
 Otherwise you should be fine to do so (as long as you are not infringing any other rights such as trade marks).

 In their (or their solicitors') letter, they would normally set out the exact grounds on which they claim a right to get you to remove your portfolio.
 If they have not done so, you should ask them for their precise grounds.
+As you know, online pokies for real money in Australia has a fixed jackpot that is paid for a combination of certain symbols.
+That is almost the same as progressive slots work with one exception: the jackpot is not fixed.
+Choosing such a slot in casino 777 pokies , you only need to place a bet, part of which will be added to the current pool.
+That means that all people playing these slots in 777Pokies Casino make their contributions to the jackpot amount, which over time can reach a huge size.
+All progressive pokies Australia for online gambling have an indicator showing the current pool.
 It is certainly advisable to obtain specific legal advice on your situation to see whether they can claim an implied assignment.

 If they did take legal action, they could ask the court for an injunction (i.e. an order for you to take down your online portfolio and possibly to destroy copies of your designs).
 They can also claim damages and costs (which could easily run into five figures).